cirosantilli/networking-cheat/apache.md

 The second time, you may not be prompted for a password!

-This is because Firefox has cached your password for some time and resent it automatically! there is no server state.
+This is because Firefox has cached your password for some time and resent it automatically!
+There is no server state.

 To avoid the cache use curl: